top of page

 • Consultants

-Self-employed people must report their own income and expenses to HMRC through a process called Self Assessment.
+Self-employed individuals must report their own income and expenses to HMRC through a process known as Self Assessment.

 📌 Step-by-Step: How to Register as Self-Employed